madelk/EmuVR/controls.md

 * [ctrl] (hold) - Rotate held item
 * z - Throw held item
 * c - Power on highlighted TV
-* [spacebar] - power on console and grab user control
+* [spacebar] - power on highlighted console (and connected TV) and grab user control
 * [ctrl] + [spacebar] - detatch user from game
 * [tab] (when locked into control for a game) - Close the game, break free of control
 * f (once on one object, then again on a second) - Link cables for a console/TV
 * Mouse scroll - change distance of held item (away from or closer to your view)

+* To change the time of day - LeftClick(hold) on the clock and use left/right

 # How to control a game